 Or maybe, the athlete isn’t ready for back squats?
 Front squats are a great alternative to learn how to squat and creating excellent mobility of the hips, knees, ankles, shoulders and wrists while placing a minimal dose of lumbar pressure compared to back squats.
 Rushing things can create problems, and taking steps backwards.
 Slow cooking the big lifts, focusing on movement, and keeping high school athletes motivated is the bread and butter of high school strength and conditioning, and as always, keeping athletes safe is number one!

 I’m all about simplicity; simple yet effective.
-I look at a simple program, that is put together in order to help an athlete get stronger and reach attainable goals, as a successful program.
+I look at a simple high school athletic training program, that is put together in order to help an athlete get stronger and reach attainable goals, as a successful program.
 There is no one right way to program, but for the high school athlete, simplicity is key.
 So where does one start?
 Well, there’s no need to try and reinvent the wheel; start with an empty barbell or body weight, and focus on simple reps and sets, and of course, movement.
 The productivity an athlete produces from the beginning is the productivity they’ll likely produce in the end.

 I believe that completing 3 to 5 sets of 5 on movements is about the right dosage for a high school athlete to not fatigue with technique when first starting out, and allows for the focus of them knowing that they can focus on 5 reps at at time, and also be a sponge of the simple cues that they will endure on each lift.
 Once an athlete has completed efficient movement with flat loading or linear progression, then moving onto an APRE program can be a huge way to get them strong.
 This may not be what others believe, but it sure is a great start from my experience thus far!